novuhq/novu/README.md

 - 🌈 Single API for all messaging providers (In-App, Email, SMS, Push, Chat)
 - 💅 Easily manage notifications over multiple channels
-- 🚀 Equipped with a CMS for advanced layouts and design management
+- 🚀 Equipped with a CMS(Content Management System) for advanced layouts and design management
 - 🛡 Built-in protection for missing variables (Coming Soon)
 - 📦 Easy to set up and integrate
 - 🛡 Debug and analyze multi-channel messages in a single dashboard